ebuchman/blog/content/posts/mmt.md

 ## Conclusion

-MMT is obviously not yet the ecologically sound theory of money we're yearning for.
-But it does seem to be barking up the right trees.
+MMT is not yet the ecologically and socially sound theory of money we so desperately need.
+While it does seem to be barking up the right monetary trees (of sovereignty, the resource constraint, and basic jobs), it still falls prey to the brazen arrogance of modernism in its presumption that the federal government can competently manage large scale interventions into the complex beast that is the economy.
+In short, MMT is [Seeing like a State].
+Instead, it should seek to ground itself in a more localist model of economics, to draw on the insights of the ecological economists, and to focus on the real meaning of sustainability in complex systems.
+That is, at least, the critique of MMT from a Monetary Localist.

 [podcast]: https://www.youtube.com/watch?v=JR7NJohZo-k
 [Free as in Banking]: https://www.youtube.com/watch?v=TS6VAkJ5Zik